Turks on Syrian border sceptical after shelling

 By Jonathon Burch

-AKCAKALE, Turkey, Oct 5 Frightened residents of a Turkish border town shelled by Syria expressed scepticism on Friday that military and political retaliation by Ankara would succeed in deterring more deadly strikes by Damascus forces.
+AKCAKALE, Turkey Frightened residents of a Turkish border town shelled by Syria expressed scepticism on Friday that military and political retaliation by Ankara would succeed in deterring more deadly strikes by Damascus forces.

 Turkish artillery bombarded Syrian military targets for a second day on Thursday, responding to the mortar fire that killed five people the day before in the southeastern town of Akcakale.